wwsd/wwsd.github.io/_posts/2015-12-04-Prose-Configuration.md

 [dafoster.net/projects/rdiscount](http://dafoster.net/projects/rdiscount/)

-Now let’s start the specific prose configuration, first you start out with a `prose:` block, we’ll set the root url for prose to `_posts` meaning that prose will only work with files in the `_posts` folder ( and `_drafts` )
+Now let’s introduce the specific prose configurations, first you begin with a `prose:` block, we’ll set the root url for prose to `_posts` meaning that prose will only work with files in the `_posts` folder ( and `_drafts` )

 {% raw  %}
     prose: